GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) have demonstrated remarkable success across diverse domains, including social network analysis, drug discovery, and financial risk management.
+Graph neural networks (GNNs) have demonstrated remarkable success across diverse domains, including social network analysis, drug discovery, and financial risk management \cite{gnn_app}.
 Their strength lies in capturing complex structural dependencies through iterative message passing.
 However, this mechanism inherently amplifies the risk of sensitive information leakage, raising significant user privacy concerns.
-Concurrently, data protection regulations such as the General Data Protection Regulation (GDPR) \cite{gdpr} enforce the ``right to be forgotten", requiring GNNs' capacity to remove personal data upon request.
+Concurrently, data protection regulations such as the General Data Protection Regulation (GDPR) \cite{gdpr} enforce the ``right to be forgotten'', requiring GNNs' to remove personal data upon request.
 These privacy and legal imperatives have spurred the rapid emergence of graph unlearning (GU) \cite{graph_unlearn}.

-Graph unlearning aims to scrub the influence of specific nodes, edges, or subgraphs from a trained GNN while preserving model performance on the remaining graph.
-Specifically, upon an unlearning request, the model owner typically employs parameter adjustments or gradient-based optimization to mitigate these effects instead of full retraining—which is prohibitively expensive and time-consuming—and subsequently releases the unlearned version.
-Despite its success, GU inevitably leaves residual traces of the ``forgotten” targets.
-Although such remnants are often small enough to avoid noticeable degradation in overall performance, they can still be exploited by adversaries through membership inference \cite{unlearning_inversion_attacks_graph} or graph reconstruction attacks, thereby undermining privacy guarantees.
+Graph unlearning aims to remove the influence of specific nodes, edges, or subgraphs from a trained GNN while preserving model performance on the remaining graph.
+Specifically, upon receiving an unlearning request, the model owner typically employs parameter adjustments or gradient-based optimization to mitigate these effects instead of full retraining, which is prohibitively expensive and time-consuming, and subsequently releases the unlearned version.
+Despite its success, GU inevitably leaves residual traces of the ``forgotten'' targets.
+Although such remnants are often small enough to avoid noticeable performance degradation, they can still be exploited by adversaries through membership inference \cite{unlearning_inversion_attacks_graph} or graph reconstruction attacks, thereby undermining privacy guarantees.
 Moreover, the involvement of multiple parties further expands the attack surface.
-For instance, the service providers or platforms can retain copies of the previous models prior to unlearning while users can download such models locally on their devices.
+For instance, the service providers or platforms can retain copies of the previous models prior to unlearning for legitimate reasons such as backup and debugging, while users can download such models locally on their devices.
 These decentralized behaviors fundamentally undermine the assurance of GU.
 In this work, we focus on the most challenging scenario—node unlearning \cite{surveygraphunlearning} for node-level tasks—and present the first full graph reconstruction attack against graph unlearning (GU-FGRA).